-This is an excerpt from Back Stability-2nd Edition by Christopher Norris.
+This is an excerpt from Back Stability-2nd Edition.

 Many people go to a great deal of effort to follow a rehabilitation program after a back injury, only to reinjure their back by doing something foolish at home or at work.
 Take a few minutes to go over the information in this chapter with your clients so that they will maintain the back health you've helped them achieve.

 In the large majority of cases, I have met with mild resistance or even boredom, because most people will say (at least to themselves), "Yes, yes, I know all that, use your legs and not your back, don't bend over. . . ."
 Yet a significant number of these same people will end up with an injury simply because they haven't internalized proper safety procedures.
 I suggest that you role-play these ideas with your clients.
 After leading them through the information in this chapter, take just 5 or 10 min to point to various objects and say, "All right, let's say you have to carry that chair into the next room and set it against the wall.
 Plan it out for me, explain to me the proper lifting and carrying procedure, and then show me how you would position yourself for the lift."
 (I don't suggest letting anyone do a heavy or awkward lift, for reasons of liability.)

 Key point: Role-play lifting techniques.
 Have your client demonstrate the techniques in the setting she will commonly use.